nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The note must be comprised of alphanumeric characters or spaces.
 - Duplicate notes are not allowed.
 E.g. `High profile client` is treated the same as `high profile client`
 - Notes are stored as case-sensitive but are case-insensitive when duplicate check is done.
+- Only one note may be added at a time.
+E.g. `addnote 1 n/High profile client`.
+If `addnote 1 n/Supplier 1 n/Supplier 2`
+is input, only the far right note will be added.
+If one wishes to add notes quicker, he/she may simply use the up-arrow feature to quickly re-enter the command as it requires fewer keystrokes than typing an additional `n/`.

 Examples: